CLAT Preparation Tips 2024: Study Material, Books, Section-wise Weekly & Monthly Study Plan

 A:

-Candidates are advised to give minimum six months of preparation time to crack CLAT exam with high scores.
+Candidates are advised to give minimum one year to six months of preparation time to crack CLAT exam with high scores.
 CLAT is one of the most competitive law entrance exam, and candidates need to devote their time sufficiently to surpass cutoff marks.
-The Common Law Admission Test (CLAT) will be conducted on December 3, 2023 for academic year 2024.
+The Common Law Admission Test (CLAT) 2026 is expected to be held on December 7, 2025.
 For qualifying CLAT exam with maximum marks, candidates have to prepare exhaustively, but in a strategic manner.

 Check out some important section-wise CLAT books for preparation: